Stéphane Demilly: Career

-In parliament, Demilly served on the Committee on Economic Affairs (2002-2007), the Defense Committee (2007-2009, 2017-2018) and the Committee on Sustainable Development and Spatial Planning (2009-2020).
+Demilly represented Somme's 5th constituency in the National Assembly from 2002 until 2020.
+In the National Assembly, Demilly served on the Economic Affairs Committee (20022007), the Defence Committee (20072009, 20172018) and the Sustainable Development and Spatial Planning Committee (20092020).
 In addition to his committee assignments, he was a member of the French delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE) from 2007 until 2020.

-From June 2017, Demilly co-chaired the UDI and Independents group in the National Assembly, alongside Franck Riester.
+From 27 June to 28 November 2017, Demilly co-chaired the UDI and Independents group in the National Assembly, alongside Franck Riester.